ingridhoffman/Workout-Tracker/README.md

 # Workout-Tracker

-This web based application provides a tracking platform for users to create custom workouts and track their completion.
+This web based application provides a tracking platform for users to track both cardio and resistance workouts.
+The UI has been provided by the client.
+Functionality was developed untilizing Node.js, MongoDB with Mongoose, and Express.

 ## User Story

 ```
 AS someone interested in being fit and healthy,
-I WANT to be able to view create and track daily workouts
+I WANT to be able to create and track daily workouts
 SO THAT I will reach my fitness goals quicker

 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.